 How does elastomer identification work?

 The flame test, or spark test, can be used to identify the elastomer type.
-To do this, hold as small an amount of rubber as possible in a small flame.
-The rubber can then be determined by its burning behavior, smell and the resulting residues.
-Compare the properties for this with the following table.
+To do this, a small amount of rubber is held in a small flame.
+The rubber can then be determined by its burning behavior, odor and the residues that are produced.
+Compare the properties with the following table.

 NR | Burns very well.
 Yellow, even flame | Characteristic odor | Sticky, greasy, soft |